 - Email

-- Notices on elevator doors and stairwells
+- Notices on bulletin boards (located on floors 1 through 6 of the BYU Jerusalem Center)

-- Cell phones (voicemail or text messaging)
+- Cell phone call or text message

-- Public addressing system
+- Public address system

-- Announcement sessions/student meetings.
+- Announcement sessions/student meetings

 The timely warning committee meets to discuss information on crimes or other events in the community that pose a continuing threat to the center and its participants.
 The committee evaluates the possible threat, and, if warranted, prepares and disseminates appropriate notifications to the campus community.
 The committee includes the following members: